texadactyl/essayer/README.md

 * The JVM and JNI are intimately intertwined.
 I doubt if we can successfully use JNI functions without creating a JVM by calling ```JNI_CreateJavaVM```.
 * Each thread that calls JNI functions must have its own JNI environment.
 * Trying to run a C program inside the same thread as the JVM seems to always lead to a crash.
 * We have gotten several JNI library functions to work.
 They need no real reference to an object and they do not use arrays or objects as parameters.
+E.g. CRC32 functions work perfectly when called from Go.
-* Java_java_util_zip_Deflater_deflateBytesBytes will not work without using the JNI environment utility functions.
-See ```essayer/C``` for examples.
-That one doesn't crash although the resulting output length makes no sense.
+* From Java's libzip, ```Java_java_util_zip_Deflater_deflateBytesBytes``` will not work without using the JNI environment utility functions.
+See ```essayer/C``` for C-language examples.
+That particular one doesn't crash although the resulting output length makes no sense.
+No help from chatGPT.
-* The above statements are most likely true for the Go version of a Java_java_util_zip_Deflater_deflateBytesBytes caller.
+* I believe that there are dozens of functions that have characteristics similar to ```Java_java_util_zip_Deflater_deflateBytesBytes``` (array parametrs, object parameters).
 * As far as I can see, Go cannot execute functions expressed as vectors in the JNI environment.
-We seem to be at an impass.
+So, we seem to be at an impass.
+* I am having trouble imagining a table-driven approach used by a JNI wrapper function called by the INVOKE* run.go opcode cases.
+Too many things can go sideways between the wrapper and the native library functions.

+Tribute to the JVM JNI Testers

-* Given the complexity of the JVM / JNI code relationships, the way definitions are strewn all over, and the consistent lack of comments, the fact that the JVM works well is a tribute to those people who have spent significant time testing the JVM.
+Given the complexity of the JVM / JNI code relationships, the way definitions are strewn all over the source code, and the consistent lack of comments, the fact that the JVM JNI functions work well for a number of years is a tribute to those people who have spent significant time testing the JVM JNI relationships.
+Well done!